 Your experiences at GC will not only improve your resume (our grads have been hired and accepted into graduate school specifically because of their unique Study-Service Term experience), they will also enrich your life and teach you what it really means to be a global citizen.

-Kara Hostetter, a junior molecular biology and biochemistry major, had attended three schools in Africa before coming to Goshen.
-Here, she has found similarities in the small class sizes and close relationships.
+Kara Hostetter, a 2016 molecular biology and biochemistry graduate, had attended three schools in Africa before coming to Goshen.
+Here, she found similarities in the small class sizes and close relationships.